JaniceYR/clone_instagram/docs/README.md

 ### Phase 2: Images (3 days)

-**Objective:** Images can be created, read and destroyed through the API.
+**Objective:** Images can be created and read through the API.
 Users can read Images on their profile page.

 ### Phase 3: Likes (1 days)